curedao/curedao-black-box-optimization-engine/README.md

 ### Format

 The first row is the variable names.
-The first column is unix timestamp (seconds since 1970-01-01 00:00:00 UTC).
+The first column is Unix timestamp (seconds since 1970-01-01 00:00:00 UTC).

 ### Pre-Processing

 To make it easier to analyze some preprocessing has been done.
 This includes zero-filling where appropriate.
 Also, the factor measurement values are aggregated values preceding the Arthritis measurements based on the _onset delay_ and _duration of action_.

 ### Hyper-Parameters